Updated March 2026 · Verified against Government of the Northwest Territories guidelines

 80%

-Support for Entrepreneurs and Economic Development (SEED) - Entrepreneur Support provides up to Up to $25,000 financial assistance to NWT businesses and entrepreneurs to pursue new opportunities and improve operations, covering costs like market research, feasibility studies, and product development.
+Support for Entrepreneurs and Economic Development (SEED) - Entrepreneur Support provides Up to $25,000.
+Provides financial assistance to NWT businesses and entrepreneurs to pursue new opportunities and improve operations, covering costs like market research, feasibility studies, and product development.
 The program covers up to 80% of eligible costs.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Government of the Northwest Territories program guidelines)

 Eligibility & Details